natharyan/CS-2467-CV-Final-Project/README.md

 #########################################################################################

-# Week 2: Camera Pose Estimation, Triangulation, and Point Cloud Generation
+# Part 2: Camera Pose Estimation, Triangulation, and Point Cloud Generation

 ## Camera Pose Estimation:
 We’ll decompose the essential matrix (computed from the fundamental matrix) to obtain the rotation and translation between the initial image pair.
 (Aryan)